St John's, Worcester: Park

 In 1878 a Public Health Act was passed by the city, declaring that land, now referred to as Cripplegate Park, would become a refuse tip followed by a recreation ground for the enjoyment of the public.
 In the 1940s a bowling green emerged and it has been maintained to the present day.
 Along the Bromyard Road there is a bowling alley.

 There used to be a house at the park which was an odd shape, almost a circle.
 It had been a café, a library, issuing ration books and a clinic.
 It seemed to be the custodian of the park (which used to be its garden and before that its farmland).
 There was a paddling pool in the garden for the visitors to the park.
-The house and paddling pool were removed when the high-rise flats were built and the road layout altered.
+The house and paddling pool were removed when the high-rise flats were built and the road layout was altered.

 There are municipal tennis courts at the park and an interactive game.

 The Worcester Music Festival is held there in August.

 The Fountain

-Fountain originally cast in 1858 by Hardy & Padmore and intended to relieve the heat in the market hall.
-Found to be leaking at a time when the hall needed thousands of pounds to repair it so it wasn't a priority, so after a year's delay and at a cost of £300 it was re-erected in the park.
-It was restored in 2004 at a cost of £28,000 and the lion masks were replaced.
+Fountain was originally cast in 1858 by Hardy & Padmore and intended to relieve the heat in the market hall.
+Found to be leaking at a time when the hall needed thousands of pounds to repair it so it wasn't a priority, so after a year's delay and for £300 it was re-erected in the park.
+It was restored in 2004 for £28,000 and the lion masks were replaced.

 Education

 Primary schools

-St.John's is the home to few of Worcestershire's 49 primary schools.
+St.John's is the home to a few of Worcestershire's 49 primary schools.
 The most central of these schools is Our Lady Queen of Peace RC Primary School which was founded in 1971 by the diocese.
 The uniform's primary colour is purple.
 There are other primary schools which are scattered around St.John's, though technically situated in Bedwardine and St Clement respectively; these schools are Pitmaston Primary School, Oldbury Park Primary School and St.Clements Primary School.

 High schools

 The only High School in St John's is Christopher Whitehead Language College which was founded in 1983 after a boys' school and a girls' school merged.
 It is co-educational and it caters for about 1100 students.
 The school's status as a language college was granted in 2005.
-The school has grounds close to the river used for sports but it also uses the state of the art astro turf pitches on its site along with the facilities of the St John's sports centre, which is situated directly next to the school.
+The school has grounds close to the river used for sports but it also uses the state-of-the-art astro turf pitches on its site along with the facilities of the St John's sports centre, which is situated directly next to the school.
 There are two entrances to the school, one being on the Malvern Road and the other being on the A44.